Keeping Farm & Landscape Workers Safe: Information Employers Need to Share with Employees

 What should I tell my employees about how to keep safe?

 Make sure your employees know the steps they can take to protect themselves and others, both at home and at work.
+Here are some of the key pieces of information to share with employees:

-- Be aware that some individuals, especially older adults or those who have pre-existing medical conditions are more at risk for serious complications from COVID-19.
+- Be aware that some individuals, especially older adults or those who have pre-existing medical conditions, are more at risk for serious complications from COVID-19.

 - Do not touch your eyes, nose, or mouth with unwashed hands.